codeface-io/SwiftAI/README.md

 # SwiftAI

-🚀 Future: AI agents in Swift.
+🛸 Future: AI agents as declarative Swift.

-🏁 Now: Easy use of Grok, Claude and ChatGPT:
+✨ Now: Easy use of Grok, Claude and ChatGPT:

 ```swift
 import SwiftAI